Alexander Kolchak: White Terror

-In November 1918, after seizing power in Siberia, Kolchak pursued a policy of persecuting revolutionaries as well as socialists of several factions, Jews and dissidents.
 Kolchak's government issued a broadly worded decree on December 3, 1918, revising articles of the criminal code of Imperial Russia "in order to preserve the system and rule of the Supreme Ruler".
 Articles 99 and 100 established capital punishment for assassination attempts on the Supreme Ruler and for attempting to overthrow the authorities.
 Under Article 103, "insults written, printed, and oral, are punishable by imprisonment".
 Bureaucratic sabotage under Article 329 was punishable by hard labor for 15 to 20 years.

 Additional decrees followed, adding more power.
 On April 11, 1919, the Kolchak government adopted Regulation 428, "About the dangers of public order due to ties with the Bolshevik Revolt", which was published in the Omsk newspaper Omsk Gazette (no. 188 of July 1919).
 It provided a term of five years of prison for "individuals considered a threat to the public order because of their ties in any way with the Bolshevik revolt".
 In the case of an unauthorized return from exile, there could be hard labor for four to eight years.
 Articles 99–101 allowed the death penalty, forced labor and imprisonment, and repression by military courts, and they also imposed no investigation commissions.

 An excerpt from the order of the government of Yenisei county in the Irkutsk Governorate, General.
 Sergey Rozanov said:

 Those villages whose population meets troops with arms, burn down the villages and shoot the adult males without exception.
 If hostages are taken in cases of resistance to government troops, shoot the hostages without mercy.

 A member of the Central Committee of the right-wing Socialist Revolutionaries, D. Rakov wrote about the terror of Kolchak's forces:

 Omsk just froze in horror.
 At a time when the wives of dead comrades, day and night looked in the snow for bodies, I was unaware of the horror behind the walls of the guardhouse.
 At least 2500 people were killed.
 Entire carts of bodies were carried to a city, like winter lamb and pork carcasses.
 Those who suffered were mainly soldiers of the garrison and the workers.

 Even the Czech-Slovaks, who had spearheaded the anti-Bolshevik uprising in Siberia, became appalled by Kolchak's regime in Omsk.
 On November 15, 1919, they delivered a memorandum to the Allied representatives in Vladivostok:The military authorities of the Government of Omsk are permitting criminal actions that will stagger the entire world.
 The burning of villages, the murder of masses of peaceful inhabitants, and the shooting of hundreds of persons of democratic convictions and also those only suspected of political disloyalty occurs daily.
 Two days later, Czech General Radola Gajda led a revolt in Vladivostok against Kolchak's authority.